- 1 cup honey mustard

 - 8 brat buns

 - In a small bowl, combine the mustard, mayonnaise, Worcestershire sauce and celery seed.
-Pour 3/4 cup into a large resealable plastic bag; add bratwurst.
+Pour 3/4 cup into a large resealable plastic bag; add the brats.
 Seal bag and turn to coat; refrigerate for 30 minutes.
+Cover and refrigerate remaining sauce.

-- Drain and discard marinade.
-Using long-handled tongs, moisten a paper towel with cooking oil and lightly coat the grill rack.
-Grill brats, covered, over medium heat or broil 4 in. from the heat for 10 minutes, turning frequently.
+- Coat grill rack with cooking spray before starting the grill.
+Drain and discard marinade.
+Grill brats, covered, over medium heat for 10 minutes, turning frequently.
 Baste with 2 tablespoons of reserved sauce; grill 3 minutes longer.

-- Turn and baste with remaining sauce; grill or broil 3-5 minutes longer or until no longer pink.
-Serve brats on buns; top each with 1-1/2 teaspoons sauce.
+- Turn and baste with 2 tablespoons sauce; grill 3-5 minutes longer or until no longer pink.
+Serve on buns with remaining sauce.
 Yield: 8 servings.